 As a teenager, you might feel like investing money is the last thing you should be thinking about.
-You’re already busy with exams, sports, college applications, and social life.
+After all, you’re already busy with exams, sports, college applications, and social life.
+So can you become a teen investor?
+And if so, how can you start investing?
+In this article, we’re going to break down everything you need to know about investing for teens.

 After all, who doesn’t love a head start, especially when the goal is to achieve “wealth”?